rmclarke/OptimisingWeightUpdateHyperparameters/README.md

 For _Ours (WD+LR)_, use the file `Ours_LR.yaml`; for _Ours (WD+LR+M)_, use the
 file `Ours_LR_Momentum.yaml`; for _Ours (WD+HDLR+M)_, use the file
 `Ours_HDLR_Momentum.yaml`.
 For _Long/Medium/Full Diff-through-Opt_, we provide
-separate configuration files for the UCI cases and the Fashion-MNIST cases.
+separate configuration files for the UCI cases and the Fashion-MNIST cases, labelled `Standalone`, `Medium` and `Full` respectively.

 We provide two additional helper configurations. `Random_Validation.yaml` copies `Random.yaml`, but uses the entire validation set to compute the validation loss at each logging step.
-This allows for stricter analysis of the best-performing run at particular time steps, for instance while constructing _Random (3-batched)_.
+This allows for stricter analysis of the best-performing run at particular time steps, for instance while constructing _Random (3-batched)_. `Random_TrainingSetOnly.yaml` also copies `Random.yaml`, but does not combine the training and validation datasets, so we can retain an unseen validation set for use by ASHA and PBT in the corresponding experiments.
 `Random_Validation_BayesOpt.yaml` only forces the use of the entire dataset for the very last validation loss computation, so that Bayesian Optimisation runs can access reliable performance metrics without adversely affecting runtime.